 One study showed a 40-80% increase of reports of migraines in IBS patients.

-What to Do if You Experience Symptoms of Leaky Gut
+What to Do if You Think you Have Leaky Gut

-These 5 symptoms are some of the most common that people experience and report about, but they’re not the only symptoms people have.
+These are the most common leaky gut symptoms that people experience and report about, but they’re not the only symptoms people have.
 There are a lot of different ways your body can respond to leaky gut.

 And remember, if leaky gut is the culprit you’ll likely have more than one of these symptoms going on at the same time.
 So you can have headaches and acne and bloating, or you can have autoimmune flare ups and food sensitivities, or any other combination going on.